18 Nouns that Describe People’s Character

 Bookworm

-Bookworm is an insect that eats books and the name refers to a person who is fond of reading.
+A bookworm is an insect that eats books, and the name refers to a person who is fond of reading.

 - Monica is such a bookworm.
-She knows so much about the world from the books but has so little life experience.
+She knows a great deal about the world from books, but has very little life experience.

 Breadwinner